git-pull/tao-of-tmux/manuscript/05-session.md

 likely develop your own naming conventions, but pretty much anything is more descriptive than the default.

-If you don't name your sessions, you won't be able to keep track of what is inside that session.
+If you don't name your sessions, it'll be difficult to keep track of what is inside that session from the outside.
 Sometimes you may forget you already have a project opened that is a few days old and you can just re-attach or switch to that.

 ### Keystroke